auser/poolparty-website/src/meta/documentation.markdown

 DONE
 =====
+* define cloud start, provision, configure - what is the reason order and elements of each? / what does the bootstrap and provisioning process look like
 * PP skeleton project / simple getting started cloud.rb
 * ec2 setup
 * what is chef? how does it work
+* amazon terminology page
+* lib/docs resources
+* PP family of gems and what they do

 pp terminology
   * provision